 What We Do

-When young people get in trouble at school, traditional forms of discipline do not aim to repair harm or address the circumstances that led to the conflict.
-Numerous studies show that suspensions and expulsions do not alter bad behaviour; in fact, they can feed it by alienating students from the school community.
-Educators and administrators are increasingly interested in using restorative practices that build on values such as empathy, responsibility and community.
-Schools that utilize restorative practices have seen significant results, including lowered suspension rates, higher graduation rates, and an overall improved school atmosphere.
+Educators are increasingly interested in using restorative practices that build on values such as empathy, responsibility and community.
+Schools that utilize restorative approaches have seen significant results, including lowered suspensions rates, higher graduation rates, and an overall improved school atmosphere.

-Since 2004, Peacebuilders has worked in dozens of schools, training educators and students to use restorative practices and Peacebuilding Circles to manage conflict and repair harm.
-We continue to advocate for the use of restorative practices throughout our education system to stop the school-to-prison pipeline and make schools safer for learning and development.
+Since 2004, Peacebuilders has worked in dozens of schools, training educators and students to use restorative practices and approaches to manage conflict and build safe and healthy learning environments.

 Early Diversion Pilot Project